olegtarasov/FastText.NetWrapper/README.md

 Just add it to your project and start using it!
 No additional setup required.
 This library will unpack and call appropriate native binary depending on target platform.

-## Requirements
+## Windows Requirements

-Since this wrapper uses native C++ binaries under the hood, you will need to have Visual C++ Runtime Version 140 installed.
+Since this wrapper uses native C++ binaries under the hood, you will need to have Visual C++ Runtime Version 140 installed when running under Windows.
 Visit the MS Downloads page (https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) and select the appropriate redistributable.

 ## FastText C-style API